devpatel43543/Urban-Assist/README.md

-# Urban Assist
+# UrbanHive

 ## 📌 Problem Statement
-Urban Assist addresses the challenge of fragmented service discovery and booking in urban environments.
+UrbanHive addresses the challenge of fragmented service discovery and booking in urban environments.
 Our platform streamlines the process of finding, booking, and paying for various urban services through a unified, secure, and user-friendly interface.
-By connecting service providers with consumers, Urban Assist eliminates inefficiencies in service discovery, reduces booking friction, and creates a reliable marketplace for urban services.
+By connecting service providers with consumers, UrbanHive eliminates inefficiencies in service discovery, reduces booking friction, and creates a reliable marketplace for urban services.

 ---